-September is Heirloom Tomato Month at MILK, the market-driven Mid-City cafe from chef Bret Thompson and Lucy Danovic.
-Each day, you’ll find a different dish incorporating this special tomato.
-Three possibilities include corn and heirloom tomato salad with crispy chicken, avocado, roasted poblanos, queso fresco, and lime-chipotle vinaigrette; heirloom tomato, smoked salmon and avocado layer cake with seaweed salad, crispy onions in a chilled miso-lime broth; or heirloom and watermelon salad with goat cheese, mache and pistachio vinaigrette
+September is Heirloom Tomato Month at MILK.
+Each day, you’ll find a different dish incorporating this special tomato at the market-driven Mid-City cafe from chef Bret Thompson and Lucy Danovic.
+Possibilities include corn and heirloom tomato salad with crispy chicken, avocado, roasted poblanos, queso fresco, and lime-chipotle vinaigrette.
+Heirloom tomato might join smoked salmon, avocado layer cake, seaweed salad, and crispy onions in a chilled miso-lime broth.
+Or maybe an heirloom and watermelon salad with goat cheese, mache and pistachio vinaigrette.
+Check MILK’s Twitter feed for these limited-edition daily specials.

 Heirloom tomatoes vary in size, shape, color and flavor, but they have to adhere to a few criteria.
 According to MILK’s newsletter, “To be considered an heirloom tomato, the variety must have been grown for at least 50 years, must be stable and able to reproduce itself, and must have a known history regarding its area of origin and the people who used the tomato.”